Controlled fields

 <Field :of="form" :path="['languages']" v-slot="field">

-<select v-bind="field.props" multiple>
+<select multiple v-bind="field.props" v-model="field.input">

 <option